A Lorentzian renormalisation group equation for gauge theories: The functional approach to pAQFT

+By definition, the Lagrangian takes an element $f \in \mathcal D(\mathcal M)$ and maps it into the space of local functionals, which depend on the field configurations $\varphi$, which we then denote the notation $L(f)$.
+When we also need to emphasise the dependence on $\varphi$, we use the notation $L(f)[\varphi]$.
+We do not explicitly require differentiability with respect to the test function $f$, but in the examples we consider in this work, the Lagrangians $L(f)$ will in fact be differentiable or even smooth with respect to $f$.

+We do not assume differentiability in f, and we also do not use it later.
+However, it does hold in many examples.
+In particular, our default way of constructing generalised Lagrangians is to multiply fields by appropriate test functions (as explained below).
+In this case, the Lagrangians are smooth with respect to those test functions, as they are smooth with respect to the fields.

-The definition in terms of natural transformations is needed because neither the spacetime nor the support of the field configurations are typically compact, so we cannot simply define the action as an integral over $\mathcal M$.
-We will comment in section \ref{subsec:IR regularization} on the explicit construction of a generalised Lagrangian from the typical Lagrangian densities of QFT, such as the $\phi^4$ or Yang-Mills type theories.
+The definition in terms of natural transformations, first introduced by Brunetti, D\"utsch, and Fredenhagen \cite{Brunetti1999}, is needed because neither the spacetime nor the support of the field configurations are typically compact, so we cannot simply define the action as an integral over $\mathcal M$.
+We will comment in Section \ref{subsec:IR regularization} on the explicit construction of a generalised Lagrangian from typical Lagrangian densities of QFT, such as the $\phi^4$ or the Yang-Mills type theories.

+From now on, we will drop $\mathcal M$ from the notation, since we always work on a fixed spacetime $\mathcal M$.

 The \textit{Euler-Lagrange} derivative of $I$ is defined by

 and the field equations are